zextras/tech-doc/source/carbonio/_management/backup.rst

 -----------------

-Supported external volumes, i.e. shared volumes mounted either at the OS level, or object storage entirely managed by Zextras, are of two types:
+Supported external volumes, i.e. shared volumes mounted either at the OS level, or object storage entirely managed by |carbonio|, are of two types:
 NFS or Fuse external volumes, which are described in the remainder of this section.